Ri0ee/typst-rtu/sections/sample_section.typ

 Content included from `sample_section.typ`.

+You can use bibliography in any section you want, for example, #cite("foo2010") and #cite("shaw1998").

-You can use bibliography or you can show your code with highlighting and line numbers:
+You can also show your code with highlighting and line numbers:

 #sourcecode[
 ```cpp